Looking for the best places to visit in Oman?

 For a taste of local culture visit the Bedouin women and buy a souvenir from them.

-Best Places to Visit in Oman (Away from Muscat)
+Best Places to See in Oman (Away from Muscat)

-The coolest places to visit in Oman don’t just offer the best weather.
+The coolest Oman tourist spots don’t just offer the best weather.
 Instead they are a unique sight to witness on their own.
-Located some ways out of Muscat, you can fly or drive to these destinations.
+Located some ways out of Muscat, you can fly or drive to these Omani destinations.

 A three-day stay would do each location justice as you encounter a taste of the Maldives, Norway and Sri Lanka all within Oman: